thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 For example, when we run a layout, it mutates the hierarchy object by assigning various positioning values to each node.

-Therefore the hierarchy object should be observed as as a data property so it can be observed.
+Therefore the hierarchy object should be observed as as a data property, and not a computed one.

 ## The setup